chirag127/engineering-notes-all-sems/notes/cs/1/2_ENGINEERING MATHEMATICS-I/4_###_inverse_of_a_matrix_for_the_notes_of_the_unit_1_-_matrices_in_the_subject_of_engineering_mathe.md

 ### Inverse of a matrix for the notes of the Unit 1 - Matrices in the subject of ENGINEERING MATHEMATICS-I

-Inverse of a matrix:

-A square matrix A is invertible if there exists a matrix B such that AB = BA = I, where I is the identity matrix.
-The matrix B is unique and is called the inverse of A, denoted as A^-1.
+The inverse of a square matrix A, denoted A^(-1), is a matrix such that AA^(-1) = A^(-1)A = I, where I is the identity matrix.
+The inverse of a matrix exists if and only if the matrix is non-singular, i.e. its determinant is non-zero.
+The inverse can be found using various methods, including:

-Properties of inverse matrix:
-- If A^-1 exists, then (A^-1)^-1 = A
-- (AB)^-1 = B^-1A^-1
-- (A^-1)T = (A^T)^-1 if A is a square matrix
-- If A and B are invertible, then AB is invertible and (AB)^-1 = B^-1A^-1

-Finding inverse of a matrix:
-- For 2x2 matrix, use formula
-- For larger matrices, use Gaussian elimination or Gauss-Jordan elimination method
-- For diagonal and triangular matrices, inverse is easy to find.
+1. Gaussian elimination
+2. Adjoint method
+3. Matrix of cofactors
+4. LU Decomposition

+It is important to note that not all matrices have an inverse, and the inverse of a matrix is unique if it exists.
+The inverse is also useful in solving linear equations and finding the solution to systems of linear equations.

+In summary, the inverse of a matrix is a useful tool in linear algebra, and its existence and uniqueness are determined by the determinant of the matrix.